hleveillegauvin/CodingClub/README.md

     grep '!!!OTL:' *.krn

 Imagine we wanted to save a clean version of our list of titles.
 We want to clean our previous output to keep only the names, sort the list alphabetically, and then save it as a text file.
-We can use hese the `-h` option of `grep` to get rid of the files' headers, then use `sed` to get rid of `!!!OTL:`, and then use the `sort` command:
+We can use the `-h` option of `grep` to get rid of the files' headers, then use `sed` to get rid of `!!!OTL:`, and then use the `sort` command:

     grep -h '!!!OTL:' *.krn | sed 's/!!!OTL: //g' | sort > titles.txt